 Oh, I’ll tell you the truth.
 I’ll definitely show you where your writing could be more amazing.
 I’ll explain elements of craft that can help you be more clear, compelling and concise.
 But I’ll say it in a way that will help you recognize and build on the writing strengths you already possess.

-So, are you fascinated with the idea of having a coach?
-Read on for all the nitty gritty details about how it works, including scheduling, payments and technology.
+So, are you fascinated with the idea of having a writing coach?
+Read on for all the nitty gritty details.

 Where I work